What is TNR? Understanding Trap-Neuter-Return for Cats

 United States

 As more communities in the United States recognize the benefits of TNR, we can expect to see continued growth and development of TNR programs across the country.
-Learning from the successes and challenges encountered by others enables us to develop more effective and humane nationwide feral cat management practices while also observing the size over time of these programs.
+Learning from the successes and challenges encountered by others enables us to develop more effective and humane nationwide feral cat management practices while also observing the size of these programs over time.

 Europe